 Ariella "met" Maureen Ash purely by accident.
 When this book was published, we somehow connected and before long, Maureen and Ariella were fielding thousands of questions on how to visit family in Israel.
 There is even a Facebook Group called Reunite Olim With Their Families here, where many of the same questions come up.

 It seems like many people feel the need for an immediate answer, and we understand it.
 So Maureen and I pulled this page together to offer one easy link.
-It offers you the rules and regulations as we know it, and gives you some of our experiences, what we call our own "intel".
+It offers you the rules and regulations as we know it, and gives you some of our experiences, what we call our own "intel."

 If you are perplexed by the travel regulations to Israel, you aren't alone.
 When the government changed the rules for foreign travel to Israel, relatives were looking for some clarity to be able to properly jump through all of the hoops to secure a coveted permit to visit.
 And the rules keep on changing all of the time.

-It hasn't been easy.
+The last few months have not been easy.
 Every Consulate around the world has posted the English version of the rules that are available in Hebrew, which you can find here.
 Yet, we have learned, the hard way, that there is quite a bit of ambiguity, and worse yet, inconsistency.

 We tried to centralize what we have learned and give you links to forms you need, lists of documents you need in one place.